studersi/test-4/tutorial-4/README.md

 Before we can call for the creation of a certificate, it is important to edit the two `getssl.cfg` files a bit.
 First the base configuration in the file `.getssl/getssl.cfg`.
 In this file, you need to know that _Let's Encrypt_ runs a test certificate authority at the URL `https://acme-staging.api.letsencrypt.org` where you can check your setup - and then the real certificate authority which creates the official certificates.
 It is useful to create your setup with the test CA first and then, when the paths are correct and the validation worked, enable the official CA at `https://acme-v01.api.letsencrypt.org`.
 In `.getssl/getssl.cfg`, the test CA is active by default.
 At the start, there is not really much to do; entering a correct address for `ACCOUNT_EMAIL` sounds good, though.

 Let's move on to the configuration file of the domain `.getssl/christian-folini.ch/getssl.cfg`.
 Here, we check the value for `SANS`.
 I suspect this means `Subject Alternative NameS` and defines additional host names - or in the CA language `Subject-Names`, which will be added to the certificate.
-In the case of the domain `christian-folini.ch` we expect `SANS=www.christian-folini.ch`.
+In the case of the domain `christian-folini.ch` we expect `SANS=www.christian-folini.ch`, which really is a different hostname which needs to be declared separately.
 Most of the other values are commented out, which means that the values, defined in the main configuration file, will be inherited and we do not have to set them.
 An important value has to be set though: `acl`.
 For our tutorial, I am setting it as follows:

 ```bash
 acl='/apache/htdocs/.well-known/acme-challenge'
 ```

 This defines the path of the token, that `getssl` will place in the file system in order to have it checked by _Let's Encrypt_.
-In other words, the script will place the token in this location and tells the certificate authority to fetch the token via the webserver.
+In other words, the script will place the token in this location and tell the certificate authority to fetch the token via the webserver.
 If that works and the token is correct, we are confirmed as owners of the domain and we will get the valid certificate.
-The part of the `acl` path from `.well-known` corresponds with the _Let's Encrypt_ standard.
+The part of the `acl` path from `.well-known` on to the end corresponds with the _Let's Encrypt_ standard.
 Any other value is possible, though.

 Outside of our domain name, we have entered an alternative name in the variable `SANS`. _Let's Encrypt_ will check both names and it will place an individual token for both names.
 We can handle this by entering the same path twice under `acl`, or we enable the variable `USE_SINGLE_ACL`, which is much more elegant.